infinite-options/MTYD-Backend-old/README.md

 **>>> Login: https://ht56vci4v9.execute-api.us-west-1.amazonaws.com/dev/api/v2/login**

 - The "Login" endpoint accepts only POST request with at least 2 parameters in its body.
-The first param is "email" and the second one is either "password" or "refresh_token".
-We are gonna re-use the token we got from facebook or google for our site and we'll pick the refresh token because it will not expire.
+The first param is "email" and the second one is either "password" or "token".
+We are gonna re-use the token (refresh\_token) we got from facebook or google for our site.
 For Apple token, we will use our token which is created by using user's email jwt encoded.

   _--> Example JSON object for Login by email:<--_